revaturelabs/interviewquestions/Java/Collections/SetInterface.md

 ---

-2. List out basic operations of the set Interface.
+2. List out basic operations of the `Set` Interface.

 <details>